Skip to content

 • Validated

-That staged lifecycle is what allows language features to depend on stable intermediate results instead of reparsing or relinking ad hoc.
+This staging lets language features depend on stable intermediate results instead of reparsing or relinking ad hoc.

 Document versus TextDocument

-Once a language grows beyond a single file, editor behavior depends on stable workspace services.
-Scope resolution, rename, references, and workspace symbols all rely on the same document and index infrastructure.
+Scope resolution, rename, references, and workspace symbols all rely on this shared document and index infrastructure.

 What DocumentBuilder does